keithrbennett/keithrbennett.github.io/_drafts/2019-11-26-why-i-prefer-stabby-lambda-notation.md

 The striking appearance of `->` says to the reader "take note, something different is happening here, this is the definition of a executable code that will probably be called somewhere _else_".
 If a picture is worth a thousand words, then a text picture like `->` is worth, well, at least ten.

-In addition, the conciseness of the notation lowers the cost of using it, thereby encouraging its use.
-In my opinion, encouraging lambdas is a Good Thing, as lambdas are underused in the Ruby community, resulting in many missed opportunities for clearer code.
+In addition, the conciseness of the notation lowers the cost of using it (in space on the line, if not typing speed), thereby encouraging its use.

 ### The Need for Visual Differentiation